 Start with an answer-first summary

 Put the most important answer in the first screen of the page, especially on Service × Area and high-intent pages.
-This supports:
+This supports human scanners, voice assistants, and AI systems that extract short passages.

 FAQs: use them for users, not for chasing rich results

-Also note that Google reduced the visibility of FAQ rich results and stated that FAQ rich results will only be shown for well-known, authoritative government and health websites.
-See Changes to HowTo and FAQ rich results.
+FAQPage structured data can help systems understand your Q&A, but Google does not guarantee rich results will show.
+Google also reduced the visibility of FAQ rich results and stated that FAQ rich results will only be shown for well-known, authoritative government and health websites.

 The practical implication: keep FAQs because they convert, reduce uncertainty, and improve clarity.
 Do not rely on them as a guaranteed SERP feature.